ncatlab/nlab-content/pages/2/5/4/0/452/content.md

 *  a nonabelian [[chain complex|chain-complex]];
 *  a [[Moore complex]] of certain [[simplicial group]]s.

-Historically they were the first example of [[higher dimensional algebra]] to be studied.
+Historically, crossed modules were among the first examples of [[higher dimensional algebra]] to be studied.

 ## Definition